Bomb threat cited by Belarus was sent after plane was diverted - Swiss email provider

 Journalist Roman Protasevich and his girlfriend Sofia Sapega were arrested when the plane landed.

-Hamas denied having any knowledge or connection to any bomb threat, and European leaders have accused Belarus of stat-sponsored piracy.
+Hamas denied having any knowledge or connection to any bomb threat and European leaders have accused Belarus of state-sponsored piracy.

-On Wednesday, the London-based research group Dossier Center published dossier.center/bel-hamas what it said was an email carrying the purported Hamas threat.
-The email was sent 24 minutes after the Belarusian authorities warned the plane's crew there was a bomb threat, it showed.
+On Wednesday, the London-based research group Dossier Center published dossier.center/bel-hamas what it said was an email carrying the purported Hamas threat from someone calling themselves Ahmed Yurlanov.
+The email appeared to have been sent 24 minutes after the Belarusian authorities warned the plane's crew there was a bomb threat.

 The email's timing was first reported by the Daily Beast here and Newlines magazine here.

-Proton declined to comment on specifics of the message but confirmed it was sent after the plane was diverted.
+Proton declined to comment on specifics of the email, saying that its encryption made it impossible to “access or verify the contents of the message.”

+“However, we are able to see when the message was sent, and we can confirm that the message in question was sent after the plane was redirected,” the Swiss company said in a statement.

-“We haven’t seen credible evidence that the Belarusian claims are true,” the Swiss company said in a statement.
-“We will support European authorities in their investigations upon receiving a legal request.”
+It added that “we have not seen credible evidence that the Belarusian claims are true and we will support European authorities in their investigations upon receiving a legal request.”

+The Belarusian Embassy in Washington did not immediately respond to an email seeking comment.

+Yurlanov also did not return messages seeking comment.
+A publicly available Unix timestamp associated with Yurlanov’s account suggests that his email address was created around May 14, about a week before the threat was made.

-European leaders are drawing up new sanctions against Belarus over Sunday’s incident.
+Proton’s disclosure came as Ireland’s transport minister said the United Nations’ International Civil Aviation Organization had agreed to probe the forced grounding.
+European leaders are meanwhile drawing up new sanctions against Belarus over Sunday’s incident.

 Our Standards: The Thomson Reuters Trust Principles.